openenergymonitor/learn/view/electricity-monitoring/ctac/ct-and-ac-power-adaptor-installation-and-calibration-theory.md

 The calibration constant is passed into the calculation as the second parameter to the method EnergyMonitor::voltage( ) in the file EmonLib.cpp.
 It is hard-coded as a constant in the call in the sketch.

-#### Voltage sensor – practice
+#### Voltage Sensor – Practice

 In practice, the constant we calculated can be adjusted to take account of manufacturing tolerances in the components – the transformer and the resistors.

 The manufacturer of the transformer does not state the ratio, only the voltage at full load, therefore it must be measured.
 One sample measured 11.2 V with 240 V input, but this was subject to a possible measurement error of 3.3%.

 The resistors supplied in the kit have a tolerance of 5%, therefore these might contribute 10% to the possible error.
 However, the internal 1.1 V reference can also be in error by up to 9%, so the total error might be 19.5%.

 Therefore, the expected range for the voltage constant is 182 – 287.6

-#### Current sensor – calibration theory
+#### Current Sensor – Calibration Theory

 The supplied current is measured using a current transformer, and the resulting (small) current converted into a voltage by the burden resistor.
 This voltage is measured by the analog input of the microcontroller.